Saturday Night with Miriam

-Saturday Night with Miriam was a televised talk show first broadcast on RTÉ One in the summer of 2005.
-The show runs for six weeks as a summer filler, and is overseen by Miriam O'Callaghan, a co-presenter of Prime Time.
+Saturday Night with Miriam was an Irish talk show first broadcast on RTÉ One in the summer of 2005.
+The show ran for six weeks as a summer filler, and was overseen by Miriam O'Callaghan, a co-presenter of Prime Time.

 Format

 Saturday Night with Miriam, airs during summer months on RTÉ One when programmes such as The Late Late Show and the former Saturday night talk show Tubridy Tonight are off air.
 The show has a wide variety of guests, often including musicians, who usually perform on the show.
 The Duckworth Lewis Method made their television debut on Saturday Night with Miriam in 2009's season opener.

 History

 The first two series were pre-recorded show was broadcast on Saturday nights after the main evening news, lasting approximately 60 minutes.
 In the 2007 series, the programme began to broadcast live.

 The show's first guests included Charlie McCreevy, Paul Brady, D. J. Carey and Ray D'Arcy.
 The programme received thirty-six percent of the adult audience.

 The series was also run in summer 2006 and a third series ran in 2007.